frederic-perez/AmE-dictionary/data/idioms.md

 __hothead__ A person with an excitable, fiery, or impetuous temper or disposition; one who is quick to get angry or act rashly. _That lady in the car behind me is a real hothead, honking and shouting at me every time I slow down!_
 __house cooling party__ A party thrown to commemorate when someone leaves an apartment, flat, or house.
 __housewarming (party)__ A party thrown to celebrate when someone moves into a new apartment, flat, or house.
+__how about that__ :two: That is very interesting, impressive, exciting, surprising, or respectable.
+Said as an exclamation, rather than a question. _A: “I heard Janet is running for a seat in the senate.”
+B: “Wow, how about that!”_ _How about that.
+Have you ever seen such a thing?_
 __how come__ Why?
 Why is it that (something is the case)? _A: “I’m sorry, but I’m not letting you go to the party tonight.”
 B: “Aw, Mom!
 How come?”_ _How come Bobby gets ice cream but I don’t?_
 __how’s life (treating you)?__ How are you?
 How is everything in your life?
 (Said as an informal greeting.)
 __however much__ No matter how much.